AdnanSharique/sustainability/Readme-shell.md

 	![Hover and Click.](media/power-bi-report-22.png)

-28. Similarly pin rest of the images from different tabs of the ‘Master Images’ report.
+28. Similarly pin the rest of the images from different tabs of the ‘Master Images’ report.

 29. **Go back** to the ‘Fleet Manager EMS/Police/Fire (After)’ dashboard.

 	![Go back to Dashboard.](media/power-bi-report-24.png)

-To hide title and subtitle for all the **images** that you have pined above.
-Please do the following:
+To hide title and subtitle for all the **images** that you have pined above, please do the following:

 30. Hover on the chiclet and **Click** on ellipsis ‘More Options’ of the image you selected.